mkyleUD/Caviness-HPC-Intro/_episodes/04-valet.md

 > ## Using software packages in scripts
 >
-> Create a job that is able to run `python3`.
+> Create a job that can run `python3`.
 Remember, no software is loaded by default!
 > Running a job is just like logging on to the system (you should not assume a module loaded on the
 > login node is loaded on a compute node).
 {: .challenge}